*This article has been updated since it was originally published in 2009*

 • Having said that, do try to include different possible schema on the cards so you don't drive users to a certain type of schema e.g. task based, audience based, topic based.
 Mix up tasks, user groups and topics in the content objects, and change the order so you don't lead users.
 For example:

-• NSW Residents – home & contents insurance claim.
+NSW Residents – home & contents insurance claim.

-• Ensure the first keywords are not the same on many cards otherwise we can guarantee participants will group these together and use that keyword to label the group e.g. HR policies, HR forms, HR recruitment procedures, HR contacts etc. Other common examples that have caught us out in the past include "Information about…" and "How to…"
+• Ensure one word doesn’t appear on many cards otherwise we can guarantee participants will group these together and use that word to label the group e.g. HR policies, HR forms, HR recruitment procedures, HR contacts etc. Another common example that has caught us out in the past is "How to…".
+Quick tip: copy all your card wording into a word cloud generator to check if you have overused particular words.
+Try to use alternate words to describe the same thing such as "Guidelines for how to…." and "Process for …"

-• Batch 1: about 30 representative cards from across the whole site
+Batch 1: about 30 representative cards from across the whole site

-• Batch 2: the remainder of the cards which they can just add to their existing groups or create new groups.
+Batch 2: the remainder of the cards which they can just add to their existing groups or create new groups.

-Facilitating the session
+Facilitating the session (in-person)

-Demonstrate the process using a fun activity The best way to describe card sorting to somebody is to get them to do it.
+The best way to describe card sorting to somebody is to get them to do it.
 Have a small set of cards, no more than 10 -15, and use something fun.
 Pictures are best because they are easy to recognise and sort.
-We use pictures of various cartoon family members: Jetsons, Simpsons and Flintstones; and ask users to sort them.
+We use pictures of various cartoon family members: Family guy, Simpsons and Family guy; and ask users to sort them.

 We discuss the results and explain this is what they are going to do for the session but with content from the client's internet site.
 This is a fun ice breaker activity that only takes a couple of minutes and also helps communicate what you want them to do.

-Set up participants and give instructions Each participant should get their own piece of paper and set of cards (unless you're doing a group card sort, in which case each group needs these items).
-Ask participants to spread all their cards out and encourage them to group similar items in vertical columns – it means it's easier when it comes to sticking their cards down at the end.
+Each participant should get their own piece of paper and set of cards (unless you're doing a group card sort, in which case each group needs these items).
+Ask participants to spread all their cards out and encourage them to group similar items in vertical columns – this makes it easier for you to stick their cards down at the end.

 Don't give all the instructions about what they have to do at the start.
 It is too much cognitive load and people won't remember.
 Monitor individual's progress and give them the next instruction/step when they are ready.
 This is where a co-facilitator can help.